 California Gulls – The first chicks were seen on June 10th, and by the end of the month 11 chicks were counted in the colony on the West Marine Terrace.
 On the June 25th and June 30th surveys, many adults (up to 130 birds) were noticed roosting and nest-building on the East Marine Terrace, though no eggs were detected on later surveys.

 Common Murre – Daily 2-hour diet watches began on June 3rd.
 Anchovy and juvenile rockfish predominated in the chick diet during the first half of the month, with occasional flatfishes, market squid, smelt, lingcod, and pacific sand lance observed.
-By June 15th, the diet switch to be almost entirely anchovy.
+By June 15th, the diet switched to be almost entirely anchovy.
 The annual index plot photos were completed by June 8th.
 The first assumed fledges in the Upper Shubrick and Upper Upper study plots occurred on June 11th and June 23rd, respectively.
 Peak fledging for Upper Shubrick Point occurred in the last week of June.

 Sarah Hecocks began deployment and retrieval of short-term GPS and TDR on adults captured with a noose pole from Sea Lion Cove and Upper Shubrick Point for her study on individual foraging strategies during the chick-rearing period in response to interannual environmental variation.
 Twenty-one tags were deployed this month, and all were retrieved or were confirmed to have lost the tag by June 23rd.